ece-fast-lab/ISCA-2025-DLB/README.md

 ---

 ## 🚀 Experiment Workflow
 For ISCA 2025 AE, we have already cloned this repo under `/home/isca25_ae/` and built all the necessary drivers, libraries, and benchmarks on server, client, and snic.
-You can skip installation step 2.
+You can skip step 1 and 2.

 ### 1. Kernel boot parameter
 Please make sure the following kernel boot parameters are properly set `/etc/default/grub`.